SamuelPhua/Client/README.md

 1. In the "Shop" page, some products' quantity, packaging and price have been mocked up Hence to align to reality, we would need to obtain the exact offerings offered by the shop and replace them.

-2. The application of 'Gift card or discount code' is currently not enabled.
+2. The application of 'Gift card or discount code' is currently not enabled as validation logic was not provided.

 3. The payment methods listed are not connected to any payment gateways.